farv/farv.github.io/resume.md

 # R. VIVAS, Francisco A.

-I am a Software Engineer working as DevOps with an increasing interest in Data.
-I started in this field when I was a Web Developer who wanted to know how was the deployment process in production.
-Now I want to adquire Data so I can know how to improve both processes, development and deployment.
+I am currently employed as DevOps, and I have become increasingly interested in using data for process improvement.
+I came to this field from Development, and, due both to a personal interest and a team necessity, I became interested in secure and automated deployment processes.
+My current aim is to acquire further knowledge on data acquisition and management to improve both development and deployment processes.

 ## Experience